2022–23 Naisten Liiga season: Qualification

 Two teams from the 2022 qualification series returned to the promotion/relegation tournament in 2023: Lukko and RoKi.
-In the 2022 series, RoKi successfully defended their place in the league and Lukko earned promotion back to the Naisten Liiga after having been relegated to the Naisten Mestis in the 2021 Naisten Liiga qualifiction.
+In the 2022 series, RoKi successfully defended their place in the league and, after having been relegated to the Naisten Mestis in the 2021 Naisten Liiga qualification, Lukko earned promotion back to the Naisten Liiga via the relegation of Vaasan Sport Naiset.

-Lukko and RoKi will be joined by the top two teams of the Naisten Mestis regular season, HIFK Akatemia and Kiekko-Espoo Akatemia, the respective developmental squad of HIFK Naiset and Kiekko-Espoo Naiset, the Aurora Borealis Cup finalists.
-Both teams are making their debut in the Naisten Liiga qualification and the series will be the first in league history to feature the developmental squads of two teams active in the Naisten Liiga.
+Lukko and RoKi were joined by the top two teams of the Naisten Mestis regular season, HIFK Akatemia and Kiekko-Espoo Akatemia, the respective developmental squad of HIFK Naiset and Kiekko-Espoo Naiset, the Aurora Borealis Cup finalists.
+Both teams made their debut in the Naisten Liiga qualification and the series was the first in league history to feature the developmental squads of two teams active in the Naisten Liiga.

+The series concluded with RoKi and Lukko overcoming HIFK Akatemia and Kiekko-Espoo Akatemia to save themselves from relegation.
+Both teams will remain in the Naisten Liiga for the 2023–24 season, while HIFK Akatemia and Kiekko-Espoo Akatemia will play in the season in the Naisten Mestis.